Progressive Supranuclear Palsy

 Voluntary eye movements, particularly vertical, are difficult, but reflexive eye movements are unaffected.

 Movements are slowed, muscles become rigid, and axial dystonia develops.
 Patients tend to fall backward.

 Dysphagia and dysarthria with emotional lability (pseudobulbar palsy) are common.
 Resting tremor may develop.

 Many patients become incapacitated within about 5 yr and die within about 10 yr.

-Treatment focuses on relieving symptoms but is unsatisfactory.
+Treatment of progressive supranuclear palsy focuses on relieving symptoms but is unsatisfactory.
 Occasionally, levodopa and/or amantadine partially relieve rigidity.
 Physical and occupational therapy may help improve mobility and function and reduce the risk of falls.

 Because the disorder is fatal, patients should be encouraged to prepare advance directives soon after the disorder is diagnosed.
-These directives should indicate what kind of medical care people want at the end of life (see Advance Directives).
+These directives should indicate what kind of medical care people want at the end of life.

 amantadineNo US brand name